ahadas/ahadas.github.io/_posts/2026-01-22-mlflow-otel.md

 # Having a Central OTEL Collector

 There are various ways to integrate MLflow with the typical observability stack in OpenShift.
-We chose to investigate using an OpenTelemetry collector that would receive traces from different components and export them to the OTEL endpoint in MLflow Tracking Server, as illustrated in the following diagram:
+We chose to investigate using an OpenTelemetry collector that would receive traces from different components and export them to the OTEL endpoint of MLflow Tracking Server, as illustrated in the following diagram:

 ![Propagating traces to MLflow through a central OTEL collector](../images/otel-collector-mlflow.png)

 # Simple Export Fails...

-The very first attempt to export traces to the OTEL endpoint in MLflow Tracking Server failed with an error: "Workspace context is required for this request".
+The very first attempt to export traces to the OTEL endpoint of MLflow Tracking Server failed with an error: "Workspace context is required for this request".
 I was already familiar with this error from previous experiments with MLflow and knew it stemmed from an additional layer that was added to verify that a namespace/project is set for the request, which rejected the request.

 I used Claude Code to identify the root cause and come up with a fix.
 A fix [was posted](https://github.com/opendatahub-io/mlflow/pull/75) and is expected to get included in a future version of OpenShift AI.
 With that fix, I was able to post traces from within the MLflow pod using: